great-expectations/great_expectations/docs/guides/expectations/create_expectations_overview.md

 This command will list all the saved Expectation Suites in your Data Context.

-As long as you have a saved Expectation Suite to work with you'll be all set to move on to [Step 4: Validate Data.](../validation/validate_data_overview.md)
+As long as you have a saved Expectation Suite with which to work, you'll be all set to move on to [Step 4: Validate Data.](../validation/validate_data_overview.md)